 - Their white color was due to leucism, a genetic condition in which skin cells can not produce pigments.
 However, other organs such as eyes can produce pigments and are colored.

-- Such condition was also observed in a baby giraffe at Tarangire National Park of Tanzania.
+- Such a condition was also observed in a baby giraffe at Tarangire National Park of Tanzania.

 - Their white skin does not cause any genetic disadvantage to their survival.